NHOrus/srwq-compilation/episode-14.md

 "So the threat of these guys is so great you'd sell out your own leader to them?"

-"Well, Arado is one of them, so maybe not...."
+"Well, Arado is one of them, so maybe not..."

 ---